Merchandising Rules

 DESCRIPTION

-An and group must have all conditions met in order for the product to be valid.
+An all group must have all conditions met in order for the product to be valid.

-An or group needs any condition to be met in order for the product to be valid.
+An any group needs any condition to be met in order for the product to be valid.

 Condition Types

-Two types of product filters can be used in combination to build very specific display logic.
+Product filters can be used in combination to build very specific display logic.
+Conditions are constructed in several parts using catalog attributes, real-time user behavior, and current product logic.

 The following data points represents a condition that must be met in order for a product to be valid as a result.